ramraider011235/Something-About-Paint-A-New-Industry-is-Born-/README.md

 1. If a coloradian is selected at random, What is the probability they will have unused paint?

 2. 1.
-If a coloradian is selected at random, What is the probability they will have unused paint?

-have returned any paint for recycling?
+If a coloradian is selected at random, What is the probability they will have unused paint and return it for recycling?